The Best European Christmas Markets Road Trip: A One Week Itinerary

 Getting around Europe

-Flixbus offers hundred of routes throughout Europe and connects almost every major city.
+Flixbus offers hundreds of routes throughout Europe and connects almost every major city.
 It’s super cheap and eco-friendly too.
 Europe has a great railway network that is affordable (although considerably more expensive than Flixbus).
 Tickets can be booked through Rail Europe or Trainline.
-If you want freedom to travel at your own pace, hiring a car is preferable.
+If you want the freedom to travel at your own pace, hiring a car is preferable.

 Most European cities will be walkable, or have a walkable Old Town.
 Larger cities are usually served by tram networks, which are often very affordable.